 Despite comprising just 16 of the 85 STEM occupations, the computer & mathematical occupations category employs more workers than the categories of architecture & engineering occupations and life, physical & social science occupations combined.
 In 2018, about 4 million Americans were employed in computer & mathematical occupations.
 By contrast, there were about 2.32 million architecture & engineering workers and fewer than 1 million life, physical & social science workers.
-The number of computer & mathematical jobs has increased by 10.55% over the past five years and is expected to increase by 13.78% between 2018 and 2028.
+The number of computer & mathematical jobs has increased by 10.55% over the past four years and is expected to increase by 13.78% between 2018 and 2028.

-While there are more architecture & engineering and life, physical & social science workers today than there were five years ago, increases for those two categories have been smaller.
+While there are more architecture & engineering and life, physical & social science workers today than there were four years ago, increases for those two categories have been smaller.
 Between 2014 and 2018, the number of architecture & engineering jobs and life, physical & social science jobs increased by 4.73% and 2.28%, respectively.
 The BLS estimates that by 2028 there will be about 105,000 more architects & engineers and 84,000 more life, physical & social science workers, marking predicted 10-year increases of 4.52% and 8.52%, respectively.